Do not mail your poster presentation in advance - print it and bring it with you to the meeting.

 Posters are basically a visual medium of presenting data, and colour can help draw people to your poster and help you to present your message.
 However, if used unwisely, colours can make your poster less attractive and more confusing.
 Colours should be well co-coordinated and their use consistent throughout.
 For example, be consistent in the colours (and font type/size) used for subheadings.
 It is better to err on the side of too little colour than too much!

-At SCCS- Bangalore, we recommend (not compulsory) that all poster presenters include a QR Code at the bottom right corner of your poster.
+At SCCS- Bangalore, we recommend that all poster presenters include a QR Code at the bottom right corner of your poster that can direct the reader to further reading, contact information, or other relevant resources you may want to share regarding your study.

 This can be a 2cm * 2cm square.